 - you are a lover of outdoor sports;

-Lazio is one of the most visited regions of Italy because Rome, the eternal city, rises right here.
+Latium is one of the most visited regions of Italy because Rome, the Eternal City, is located right here.

-If you have never been to Rome, this is definitely where you should focus your visit in this region.
+If you have never been to Rome surely this is where you should focus your visit to this region.

-But even outside the capital there are many things to see: Lazio is a region full of archaeological sites linked to the ancient Roman civilization, such as Ostia Antica; The hills of the Castelli Romani; the lakes of central Italy, such as Lake Bracciano and Lake Bolsena.
+But there are also many things to see outside the capital: Lazio is a region full of archaeological sites related to ancient Roman civilization, such as Ostia Antica; The hills of the Castelli Romani; and the lakes of central Italy, such as Lake Bracciano and Lake Bolsena.

-If you want to taste the carbonara, amatriciana or gricia made in an authentic way, you must do it in Lazio.
+If you want to taste carbonara, amatriciana or gricia made authentically, you have to do it in Lazio.

 - you have never visited Rome;

-- you are a lover of the history of archeology;
+- you are a lover of the history of Archaeology;

 - you are an art lover;

-- you want to taste the authentic Roman cuisine.
+- you want to taste Roman cuisine done authentically.

-Abruzzo in the same way as the Marche is a region less known by foreign travelers than others.
+Abruzzo in the same way as Marche is a less internationally known region than others.

-This makes Abruzzo a region where to experience the authenticity of Italy.
+This makes Abruzzo a region to experience the authenticity of our country.

-In its territory there are ski resorts, natural parks and hills that offer magnificent views.
+In its territory there are ski resorts, nature parks and hills that provide magnificent views.

-In Abruzzo there are protected animal species such as the golden eagle, the wolf and the Marsican bear.
+Abruzzo has protected animal species such as the golden eagle, wolf, and The Marsican bear.

-The Abruzzo beaches on the Adriatic Sea are sandy in the north and more rocky in the south.
-The famous arrosticini, delicious sheep meat skewers, were born from the local cuisine.
+Abruzzo’s beaches on the Adriatic Sea are sandy in the north and rockier in the south.
+From the local cuisine came the famous arrosticini, delicious skewers of sheep meat.

 Visit Abruzzo if:

-- you know Italy and want to explore a territory outside the classic itineraries;
+- you know Italy and want to explore an area outside the classic itineraries;

-- you want to enjoy a more authentic and less touristic territory;
+- you want to enjoy a more authentic and less touristy area;

-In Italy, speaking of Molise, it is often said, in a classic joke, this region does not actually exist.
+In Italy, when talking about Molise, it is often said jokingly that this region does not actually exist.

-But Molise exists, indeed!
-It is a small region, very pleasant, which is in fact outside the traditional tourist routes.
+But Molise exists, and how!
+It is a small, very pleasant region that is actually off the traditional tourist routes.

-For those who want to visit Molise, I recommend going between its hills and mountains rich in traditions related to agriculture and its gastronomy.
+Those who want to visit in Molise are advised to push through its hills and mountains rich in traditions related to agriculture and its gastronomy.

-The stretch of coast of Molise has beautiful sandy beaches surrounded by Mediterranean vegetation, its sea is clear and clean.
+Molise’s stretch of coastline has beautiful sandy beaches surrounded by Mediterranean vegetation its sea is clear and clean.

-- you want to discover a territory that few know;
+- you want to explore an area that few people know about;

-- you want to take a trip on a low budget;
+- You want to go on a budget trip;

 Campania is a region full of history and culture.

-Naples is a cheerful and chaotic city, but it is also a real open-air museum and its historic center is the largest in Europe.
+Naples, besides being a lively and somewhat chaotic city, is a veritable open-air museum, and its historic center is the largest in Europe.

-If you have a few days to visit Campania, you cannot miss a visit to the islands of Capri, Ischia and Procida, a true wonder of nature.
+If you have a few days to visit Campania, you cannot miss visiting the islands of Capri, Ischia and Procida, true wonders of nature.

-In the same way, the Amalfi coast and the seaside villages such as Sorrento and Positano are worth a visit.
+Similarly, the Amalfi Coast and seaside villages such as Sorrento and Positano are worth a visit.

-In Campania there are fascinating and famous archaeological sites such as Pompeii and Herculaneum.
+Campania is home to fascinating and world-famous archaeological sites such as Pompeii and Herculaneum.

 - you have already visited Rome you want to enjoy a weekend in Naples;

-- you want to visit one of the most famous stretches of coast in Italy;
+- you want to visit one of the most famous stretches of coastline in Italy;

-- you want to go and taste the authentic taste of real mozzarella di bufala;
+- you want to go and enjoy the authentic taste of real Buffalo Mozzarella;

-- you want to go and taste the Neapolitan pizza where it was invented.
+- you want to go and taste Neapolitan pizza where it was invented.

-Puglia, easily identifiable on the map even by foreigners because right on the heel of the boot, is a wonderful region, rich in nature, stories and traditions.
+Apulia, easily identified on the map even by foreigners because it is right on the heel of the boot, is a wonderful region, rich in nature, history and traditions.

-Here are wonderful sandy beaches and clear waters.
-The traditional Trulli are absolutely worth visiting, in the characteristic Borgo di Alberobello, for example, which has been included in the UNESCO World Heritage list.
+Here there are wonderful sandy beaches and clear waters.
+The traditional Trulli are a must-visit, in the quaint village of Alberobello, for example, which has been placed on the UNESCO World Heritage list.

 - you want to visit a trullo;

-- you want to visit a traditional destination in southern Italy.
+- you want to visit a traditional southern Italian destination.

-Often those who visit Basilicata do not do it by chance: the majority of visitors come here to go to see the city of Matera, included in the UNESCO world heritage.
+Often those who visit Basilicata do not do so by accident: the majority of visitors come all the way here to see the city of Matera, a UNESCO World Heritage Site.

-Matera, known as Città dei Sassi, is a unique city that has an extensive network of caves carved into the rock.
+Matera, known as the City of the Sassi, is a unique city that has a dense network of Caves carved into the rock.

 But Basilicata does not stop there.
-The entire Apennine climbing region is rich in forests, spectacular lakes and pretty villages.
+The entire region climbing the Apennines is rich in forests, spectacular lakes and pretty villages.

 - you want to visit the unique panorama of Matera;

-- you want to visit a territory off the beaten track; you have a car and you drive.
+- you want to visit an area off the traditional routes; you have a car and you drive.

-Calabria is located right on the tip of the boot and is surrounded almost completely by the sea.
+Calabria is located at the very tip of the boot and is surrounded almost completely by the sea.

-As can be expected, it is a region dotted with a coast and beautiful beaches.
+As you might expect, it is a region dotted with a beautiful coastline and beaches.

-However, this region is much less developed in terms of tourism compared to other Italian destinations.
+However, this region is much less developed touristically than other Italian destinations.

-These features make it an ideal destination for those who want to enjoy an authentic and peaceful experience in a classic southern Italy destination.
+These characteristics make it an ideal destination for those who want to enjoy an authentic experience is peaceful in a classic southern Italian destination.

 - you are a lover of the sea but not of crowded beaches;

-- you know Italy and you want to discover its most hidden corners;
+- you know Italy and want to discover its hidden corners;

-- you want to take a trip on a budget.
+- You want to go on a budget trip.

-The numerous populations that have passed through here, including the Greeks, Romans, Arabs, Normans, French, have left evidence in architecture, but also in culture and cuisine.
+The many peoples who have passed through here including La Greca, La Romana, the Arab, the Norman, and the French have left evidence in the architecture, but also in the culture and cuisine.

-Sicily is a region to be discovered both for its numerous and fascinating archaeological sites, such as the Valley of the Temples in Agrigento, and for its magnificent beaches and archipelagos.
+Sicily is a region to be discovered both for its many fascinating archaeological sites, such as the Valley of the Temples in Agrigento, and for its magnificent beaches and archipelagos.

-During the visit in Sicily it is impossible not to visit wonderful cities including Taormina, Syracuse, Mondello, Cefalù, Modica and Noto.
+While visiting Sicily it is impossible not to visit wonderful cities including Taormina, Syracuse, Mondello, Cefalù, Modica, and Noto.

-- you want to immerse yourself in a unique atmosphere of southern Italy;
+- you want to immerse yourself in the unique atmosphere of southern Italy;

 - you are a lover of the sea and beaches;